Chemotherapy

 Chemotherapy drugs kill or disable cancer cells.

-Chemotherapy is a treatment option for most types of breast cancer.
+Chemotherapy is a treatment option for most breast cancers.

 The decision to use chemotherapy is based on the tumor stage and certain tumor characteristics (such as hormone receptor status), as well as your age, overall health and personal preferences.